wikitongues/wikitongues.org/readme.md

 # Plugins

-**Typeahead Search**
+- **Typeahead Search**:

    This project uses a React search component maintained in a [separate repository](https://github.com/wikitongues/typeahead/tree/main).
    To update the component in this wordpress project, you'll have to update the /build/ directory from the component into the plugin directory here.
 This applies separately for integration, staging and production environments.
 Consider using `rsync` to facilitate the distribution.
 Additionally, the plugin has a PHP file that is not currently tracked on Git due to this repository being only a subset of the full installation.
 We may want to change this later.

+- **Custom Gallery**:

+   This plugin handles all galleries for this project.

 # To-Do